etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

-3. In case the tool needs more than one input, its necessary to use a Dict as input.
+2. Its necessary to use a Dict as input.
 In order to do that, we have to create a new class that defines the inputs of the tool using pydantic.
+For the case of the PingTool, we will create a class called `PingToolInput` that will define the inputs of the tool.
+The class will be located in the `PingTool.py` file.
 Here is an example of a tool that receives a Dict as input, with the structure of the Dict defined in a class:

     !!!Warning
-        The name of the tool must be the same as the name of the class that extends the ToolWrapper class.
+        The SearchKey of the tool must be the same as the name of the class that extends the ToolWrapper class.

     ```python title="PingTool.py"
     import os